Olaf Scholz, a Social Democrat, is channeling Merkel in his bid for the presidency.

 Despite agreeing to suspend Germany’s beloved “debt brake” in order to fend off the catastrophic impacts of the coronavirus outbreak, he insists on resuming the policy by 2023.

-“It’s expensive,” he insisted at the time, “but doing nothing would have been considerably more expensive.”
+He noted at the time, “All of this is expensive, but doing nothing would have been considerably more expensive.”

 Scholz’s cautious stance has seen him marginalized inside the SPD, with two relatively unknown left-wingers winning the SPD leadership race in 2019.